 What is Anxiety and Depression?

-Anxiety usually occurs when we fear the consequences of certain events, situations or symptoms and when we have concerns about being able to manage or cope with the consequences of those situations, events or symptoms.
-For example, people with epilepsy often have anxiety about public seizures and losing control and being embarrassed, which is understandable.
-But, for some this anxiety can become severe and lead people to avoid going out in public or leaving the house altogether.
+Anxiety usually occurs when we fear the certain events, situations or symptoms and when we have concerns about being able to manage or cope with the consequences of those situations, events or symptoms.
+For example, people with epilepsy often have anxiety about having a seizure in public, losing control and being embarrassed, which is understandable.
+But, for some this anxiety can become debilitating and lead people to avoid going out in public or leaving the house altogether.

 The symptoms of anxiety and depression can classified into one of three types: